Supergiovane/node-red-contrib-sonospollytts/README.md

 <br/>
 Purge and delete the TTS cache folder at deploy or restart(default): on each deploy or node-red restart, delete all tts files in the cache.
 This is useful not to run out of disk space, in case you've a lot of TTS speech files.<br/>
 Leave the TTS cache folder untouched (not suggested if you have less disk space): don't delete any tts file.
 Useful if you wish to keep the tts files, even in case of internet outages.

+**Main Sonos Player** <br/>
+Select your Sonos primary player.
+(It's strongly suggested to set a fixed IP for this player; you can reserve an IP using the DHCP Reservation function of your router/firewall's DHCP Server).<br/>
+Starting from Version 1.1.16, it's possibile to group players, so your announcement can be played on all selected players.
+For this to happen, you need to select your primary coordinator player.
+All other players will be then controlled by this coordinator.

+**Additional Players** <br/>
+Here you can add all additional players that will be grouped toghether to the *Main Sonos Player* coordinator group.
+You can add a player using the "ADD" button, below the list.

 ## INPUT MESSAGES TO THE NODE <br/>